By Ngozi Bolin, Founder, Shinkafa Inc.

 The Fulanis and Hausas must do better.
 You cannot ask the Igbos, the oppressed to effectuate the change.
 The power resides with the oppressor.

 Today as the world grapples with the sin of insidious ingrained racism, I find that I am still crippled by the war.
 As I told my husband, I did not know I was Black until I came to the United States and became racialized.
 Not that I was not aware of my skin color – I am and quite proud of my noble heritage.
 No, just the insidious, dehumanizing and unrelenting assault in the every day life just based on the color of one’s skin.
 It can be jarring for those not used to racism or being racialized, especially new immigrants to the United States.
-Yes, I am well aware that I am Igbo of royal heritage, a Nigerian and an African.
+Yes, I am well aware and proud that I am Igbo of royal heritage, a Nigerian and an African.
 Yes, there are persistent disagreements, enmity and animosity amongst the tribes.
 That is tribalism.

 Racism is very different.